openremote/documentation/docs/user-guide/agents-protocols/serial.md

 Connect to a Serial Server.

-Make sure that the device mapping for the `manager` docker container in the file `docker-compose.yml` looks like the following:
+Make sure that the device mapping for the `manager` Docker container in the file `docker-compose.yml` looks like the following:
 ```yaml
 ...
 ...